mittelmark/yeti/yeti/yeti.md

         normally; the parser then returns from the current invocation with the original error.

+    reset

-    -   The *script* is added to the body of the parser\'s *reset* method.
+    :   The *script* is added to the body of the parser\'s *reset* method.

-    -

-    -
+    returndefault

+    :   The *script* is executed by the parser whenever the code associated with a non-terminal is omitted or does not execute a return.
+The result or return value of *script* is used as the value of the non-terminal.
+The default **returndefault** script returns the leftmost item on the RHS (**\$1**).
+If *script* is set to empty string, the result of the code associated with a non-terminal is used as its value even if return was not executed.

+    public

+    :

+    protected

+    :

+    private

-    -   Defines public, protected or private class members.
+    :   Defines public, protected or private class members.
 The *script* may contain many different member definitions, like the respective keywords in an **\[incr Tcl\]** class definition.